American Indian Expo - Anadarko, Oklahoma.

 Buffalo roundup - Wichita Mountains, Oklahoma.

-The White Mountain Apache coming-of-age Sunrise Dance is filled with meaning and spirit for a young Apache girl, as she is danced into womanhood.
+The White Mountain Apache coming-of-age ceremony, The Sunrise Dance, is filled with meaning and spirit for a young Apache girl, as she is danced into womanhood.

 The Sunrise dance can last four days filled with dancing and the young woman running into the four directions (symbolizing the four stages of life).